Web-Multi-Media/HttpStreamingServer/README.md

 -------------------
 1, pip3 install django

-2, Edit StreamingServer/settings.py to modify SERVER_VIDEO_DIR and REMOTE_VIDEO_DIR.
+2, Edit StreamingServer/settings.py to modify SERVER_VIDEO_DIR and REMOTE_BASE_URL.

 3, Run the following command to create your db and fill it with the videos infos.